tjcchen/docker-react-app/README.md

 EXPOSE     # starting on a given port
 USER       # user that runs this application
 CMD        # commands
-ENTRYPOINT # entrypoint dir & file
+ENTRYPOINT # entrypoint

 # build an image on top of "node:14.21.3-alpine"
+FROM node:14.21.3-alpine

 docker build -t react-app .
 docker images | grep -i react-app